 For those of you, like me, who refuse to buy asparagus imported from Peru and Mexico during the rest of the year now is the time to enjoy these precious few weeks of delayed gratification.
 Fresh, locally grown asparagus can’t be beaten.

-I have created this recipe in association with Suma Wholefoods Cooperative and the Suma Bloggers Network.
+I have created this recipe in association with Suma Wholefoods Cooperative.
 Under the terms of our arrangement, every couple of months I select products from the Suma Wholefoods range which Suma provide free of charge.
 From these I create an original recipe which then appears on the Suma website as well here, on the Circus Gardener’s Kitchen.